gtmb007/BankLoan/README.md

 # RESTful Web Service and Use of Postman
 I have provided the RESTful Web Service logic in the LoanAPI.java class and checked the logic on the Postman using the following URL:-
-POST operation with http://localhost:8080/login/ URL and put the customer details in Body section in JSON format for add customer.
+POST operation with http://localhost:8080/login/ URL and put the customer details in Body section in JSON format for add customer
-POST operation http://localhost:8080/login/loan and put the customer details in Body section in JSON format to sanction loan an existing customer who has no loan.
+POST operation http://localhost:8080/login/loan and put the customer details in Body section in JSON format to sanction loan an existing customer who has no loan
-GET operation http://localhost:8080/login/HomeLoan to get customer details having loan type HomeLoan.
-GET operation http://localhost:8080/login/CarLoan to get customer details having loan type CarLoan.
+GET operation http://localhost:8080/login/HomeLoan to get customer details having loan type HomeLoan GET operation http://localhost:8080/login/CarLoan to get customer details having loan type CarLoan

 # Logging using Log4j
 I have provided logging logic in LoggingExpect.java class i.e followed the Spring AOP concept for all the methods of DAO and Service class after throwing an exception on error level.

+If you want to get the log details into a file then create a folder(named as logs) and add a file(error.log) into that folder and define the path of this log file in the application.properties file like- logging.file=logs/error.log

 # Unit Testing using JUnit5
 I have tested each and every method of Service class without the help of DAO class real object i.e mocked the DAO class object and injected it into Service class object and tested the logic of Service class methods.